cmkap/coding-challenge/README.md

 irb
 require './lib/checkout.rb'

-# load the promotions logic and instantiate checkout
+# Load the promotions logic and instantiate checkout

 ```
   PROMO1 = Proc.new do |scanned_items, item_total|